dllllb/neurips2021-nethack-raph/README.md

 Follow the instructions [here](/nethack_baselines/torchbeast/) to install and start training the model (there are even some suggestions for improvements).

+The TorchBeast baseline comes with two sets of weights - the same model trained to 250 million steps, and 500 million steps.

+To download these weights, run `git lfs pull`, and check `saved_models`.

+The TorchBeast agent can then be selected by setting `AGENT=TorchBeastAgent` in the `submission_config.py`, and the weights can be changed by changing the `MODEL_DIR` in `agents/torchbeast_agent.py`.

+More information on git lfs can be found on [SUBMISSION.md](/docs/SUBMISSION.md).

 # How to Test and Debug Locally